JussiSavola/dupefinder/README.md

 # dupefinder
 Python code to manage duplicate files with sqlite

+Very much work in progress.
+Not suitable for general population.

 Usage:

 1) search duplicate files with either utility (dedupe.py or dedupeo.py)